Wondering how to cut your dog’s black nails?

 Three paws and a TA-DA!
 Celebrating successes

 Yes, Chloe and I can now add nail trimming to our list of dog care routines.
-I’m trimming her nails routinely, getting closer the quick, and I’m happy to share that I’ve never hit quick or had to use styptic powder (a clotting agent to stop the bleeding).
+I’m trimming her nails routinely, getting closer the quick, and I’m happy to share that I’ve never hit the quick or had to use styptic powder (a clotting agent to stop the bleeding).

 But what was the difference between our success and my previous attempt when Chloe had pulled her paw away?
-Through the course, it was clear that I hadn’t set myself up for success.
+Through the e-guide, it was clear that I hadn’t set myself up for success.
 The conventional dog nail trimming method I’d tried was more like a McDonald’s drive-thru: grab the nail trimmers and go!

 - how to set Chloe up for a happy, fear-free experience